matteo14c/HaploCoV/README.md

 ## What this tool can do for you

-HaploCoV is a collection Perl scripts that can be used to:
+HaploCoV is a collection of Perl scripts that can be used to:
 1. **align** complete assemblies of SARS-CoV-2 genomes with the reference genomic sequence and **identify genomic variants**,
 2. pinpoint **regional variation** and flag genomic variant with **"increased frequency"** locally or globally,
 3. **identify epidemiologically relevant variants and/or novel lineages/sub-lineages of the virus** (using a custom scoring system),
 4. **extend an existing classification system** to include novel designations/variants,
-5. and to **classify** one or more genomes according to the method described in *Chiara et al 2021* https://doi.org/10.1093/molbev/msab049 and/or any other classification system of your choice.
+5. and to **classify** one or more genomes according to the method described in [Chiara et al 2021](https://doi.org/10.1093/molbev/msab049) and/or any other classification system of your choice.

 ## HaploCoV

 This software package is composed of **9(*+3*)** utilities.
-Instructions concerning required input files, their format and how to configure HaploCoV are reported below (and in the extended [manual](https://haplocov.readthedocs.io/en/latest/) ).
+Instructions concerning required input files, their format and how to configure HaploCoV are reported below (and in the extended [manual](https://haplocov.readthedocs.io/en/latest/)).
-In brief, input files need to be formatted according to the format used by HaploCoV by applying either **addToTable.pl** or **NexstainToHaploCoV.pl** (depending on the input, see below).
+In brief, input files need to be formatted according to the format used by HaploCoV by applying either **addToTable.pl** or **NexStrainToHaploCoV.pl** (depending on the input, see below).
-Then the complete HaploCoV workflow can be executed by running **HaploCoV.pl** (reccommended) or, if you prefer, by running each  tool in the HaploCoV workflow in the right order yourself (please see [HaploCoV:Tools](https://haplocov.readthedocs.io/en/latest/impatient2.html)).
+Then the complete HaploCoV workflow can be executed by running **HaploCoV.pl** (recommended) or, if you prefer, by running each  tool in the HaploCoV workflow in the right order yourself (please see [HaploCoV:Tools](https://haplocov.readthedocs.io/en/latest/impatient2.html)).
 The figure below provides a conceptual representation of the HaploCoV workflow and the tools used to execute each task.
 ![image](https://github.com/matteo14c/HaploCoV/blob/a1d84694e38ce87341ce523d4ec28a56c4be7ef7/images/wf.png).